Sushantk86/Sushantk86/README.md

-- 👋 Hi, I’m @Sushantk86, pursuing MS in Industrial Engineering from Texas A&M University, College Station with Data Science specialization.
-I will be graduating in May,2023.
-I am on the learning path to become a Data Scientist.
+- 👋 Hi, I’m @Sushantk86, pursuing PhD in Industrial Engineering from Texas A&M University, College Station with Data Science specialization.
+I will be graduating in May,2026.
-- 👀 I’m interested in Data Science, Machine Learning models, hypothesis testing and using data to bring hidden insights for revenue generation.
+- 👀 I’m interested in Data Science, Machine Learning models,Deep Learning, Neural Networks, hypothesis testing and using data to bring hidden insights to simplify complex tasks into meaningful results.
-- 🌱 I’m currently mastering the machine learning algorithms Lasso, Rdige Regression for feature selection
+- 🌱 I’m currently working on a neural network project to extract images from the video files using Convolutional Neural Network.
-- 💞️ I’m looking to collaborate on Machine Learning models used for computer vision
+- 💞️ I’m looking to collaborate on how Neural Networks can be used to simplify the challenges of complex Suppply Chain issues.
 - 📫 How to reach me ...
 You can reach me on my email id Sushant.usct@gmail.com/ sushant.tamu@tamu.edu/ linkedIn (/https://www.linkedin.com/in/sushant-kumar-9a4a805a/)

 <!---